umccr/10x/telomeres/README.md

 ## Calculate number of reads in telomeric regions (absolute, relative to coverage)

+1. We will use hg38 to avoid problems with [missing chromosome 17 and other assembly artifacts][chr17_hg19].
+2. The UCSC browser assumption that telomeric reads are within 1 to 10000bp is wrong.
+In reality telomeric hexamers are placed in varying positions after unmapped reads.
+Those should be determined first, disregarding UCSC's generated BED file.

 `bedtools intersect -a data/telomere_regions_GRCh37.bed -b data/EGAZ00001226275_COLO_829_TGEN_IlluminaPipe.bam -c > telomer_counts.txt`

 ## Use kmers if the above looks good